bramantyaadi/bramantyaadi/README.md

 **Talking about Me**

-- 👨🏽‍💻 I’m currently working on improving my techskill;
+- 👨🏽‍💻 I am currently working on improving my techskill;
 - 📫 How to reach me: bramantyaadi44@gmail.com;

 ### 👨‍💻 Languages and Tools